TIBCOSoftware/snappydata/docs/howto/store_and_query_json_objects.md

 people.printSchema()
 ```

-**Create a SnappyData table and insert the JSON data in it using the DataFrame**:
+**Create a TIBCO ComputeDB table and insert the JSON data in it using the DataFrame**:

 ```pre
 //Drop the table if it exists